gypsydave5/todo-mvp/README.md

 Put simply, "Libraries: you call them.
 Frameworks: they call you."

 This may be a controvertial definition.
-Please see [this Stack Overflow question][frameworkLibrarySO] if you want more nuance and better links
+Please see [this Stack Overflow question][frameworkLibrarySO] if you want more nuance and better links.

 As there is no JavaScript, there will be naturally be no front-end frameworks or libraries (React, Angular _et al._).